 - Varying amounts of lactose can be tolerated - this needs to be determined.
 Things can be further improved by taking the lactose in divided portions throughout the day and with meals.

-- Yogurt and curds may be tolerated due to thicker consistency, slower gastric emptying, and because their preparation means that the lactose is partially hydrolysed.
+- Yoghurt and curds may be tolerated due to thicker consistency, slower gastric emptying and because their preparation means that the lactose is partially hydrolysed.
 Live yoghurts contain bacteria which partly hydrolyse their own lactose.

 - Dairy products with a higher fat content, such as ice cream, chocolate milk, cheese, and full-fat rather than skimmed milk, are better tolerated.
 The fat content slows gastric emptying.